-Dependent on the nature of the disruption, only one warning may be given.
+Depending on the disruption, only one warning may be given.

 A non-serious attempt may lead to a student being awarded a zero for that task.
-Non-serious attempts may result from the attempt being so poor as to be considered non-serious or as a result of the use of derogatory remarks, obscene language, and insufficient evidence of the student's own work, etc. The head teacher, in consultation with the teacher involved, will determine if the attempt is non-serious.
+Non-serious attempts may result from the attempt being so poor as to be considered non-serious or because of the use of derogatory remarks, obscene language, and insufficient evidence of the student's own work, etc. The head teacher, in consultation with the teacher involved, will determine if the attempt is non-serious.